tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 The base implementation (for which an experimental patch exists) consists in the conservative approach of persisting in the block store *all* extended commits for which we have also stored the full block.
-Note that this does not apply to light blocks that might have been saved in the block store as a result of running statesync at startup.
+Currently, when statesync is run at startup, saves light blocks (incomplete block containing the header and commit, but, e.g., no transactions).
+This implementation does not seek to receive or persist those light blocks as they would not be of any use.

 Then, we modify the blocksync reactor so that peers *always* send requested full blocks together with the corresponding extended commit in the `BlockResponse` messages.
 This guarantees that the